Dinohead/cifar10/README.md

 Step 2.5: This is specific to my Contest 2 submission

 The images for the contest were provided as a csv of pixel values.
 The images had to be converted back to jpg format and sorted into directories.
-The "imageConverter.R" script was used to convert the train.csv file to a training direcotry with all images sorted and in the proper format.
+The "imageConverter.R" script was used to convert the train.csv file to a training directory with all images sorted and in the proper format.

 The images were then moved to the ubuntu machine by mounting a cifs volume.
 SCP could also be used.
 Actually moving the images over